milkreator/programming/advprog_2020_07/6_returns/README.md

 ## Higher Order Functions

-Functions can be passed around as data, just like numbers or strings.
+Functions can be passed around **as data**, just like numbers or strings.
 So, a function can be passed as an argument to another function.
 For
 example: